Daylesford, VIC

 Where is Daylesford?

-Daylesford is a suburb of Victoria, Australia.
+Daylesford is a suburb of Victoria, Australia, in the Hepburn local government area.

 What is the population of Daylesford?